nk12U/6-Layer-Neural-Network/README.md

 In this course, as the final assignment students need to complete 6 Layer Neural Network, which is able to classify MNIST dataset.

-I just confirmed that this code was working on WSL2 and MinGW-w64, so this code may not work in Mac.
+I just confirmed that this code was working on WSL2 and MinGW-w64.

 ## Training

-for implementating 6Layer
+To implement 6Layer

 ```
 $ gcc Training_6Layer_Gauss.c -lm -Wall